Shahriar-0/Live-Bomberman/README.md

    - A pointer to a `QUdpSocket`.
 This is used for the actual UDP communication.
 It is responsible for sending and receiving data via UDP.

 2. **m_peerAddress**:
-   - A `QHostAddress` object that stores the address of the peer (the other client or server) to which the UDP data will be sent.
+   - A `QHostAddress` object that stores the address of the peer to which the UDP data will be sent.
 This field is used on the server side to keep track of the last known client address to send data back to.

 3. **m_peerPort**:
-   - A `quint16` value that stores the port number of the peer.
-It is used alongside **m_peerAddress** to send UDP data back to the correct peer.
+   - It is used alongside **m_peerAddress** to send UDP data back to the correct peer.

 #### **Methods:**
 1. **UDPManager(QObject* parent = nullptr)**:
    - The constructor initializes the base class `NetworkManager` and sets the `m_socket` pointer to `nullptr`.

 2. **~UDPManager()**:
    - The destructor stops the UDP communication by calling `stop()` to ensure proper cleanup.
-It also handles thread cleanup (commented out in the code).

 3. **initialize(Role role, const QString& address, quint16 port)**:
    - This method initializes the **UDPManager**.
-It sets the role (either **Server** or **Client**), address, and port.
+It sets the role, address, and port.
    - If the role is **Server**, it binds the `m_socket` to the specified address and port (`QHostAddress::Any` for the server to accept connections from any client).
    - If the role is **Client**, it binds the `m_socket` to an available port to listen for incoming responses.